Yvonne87/Quiz-App/README.md

 5. You'll get points on the basis of your correct answer.

- Below are the explnations of the distinctive features of this project:
+ Below are the explanations of the distinctive features of this project:

-(i) Multiple Choice Answer:This project makes use of multiple choice answer wherein the user is expected to choose ONE option only.
+(i) Multiple Choice Answers:This project makes use of multiple choice answers wherein the user is expected to choose ONE option only.

 (ii)It has a dynamic quiz interface that displays one question at a time:Here, the user answers each question consecutively.